jmporta/ZebraGait/README.md

 ## Description

 The `KinematicsZebra.py` executes a GUI to work and interact with the other scripts.
-Anyway, `swimTunnel.py`, `treatData.py`, and `showData.py` scripts can run in a standalone way, only changing the inputs of each one in the `__main__` function:
+Anyway, `swimTunnel.py`, `treatData.py`, and `showData.py` scripts can run standalone, only changing the inputs of each one in the `__main__` function:

 * The `swimTunnel.py` script extracts and saves the raw data of the fish skeleton from a given video.